charlottedevs/developer-survival-kit/README.md

 * __Be aware.__ Listen.
 Gather information.
 Then ask questions about what you're missing.
 * __Be present.__ Show up to things.
 Speak up in meetings and discussions.
 These things will help you learn and will help others trust you.
 * __Be responsible.__ You will rarely be asked at this stage to estimate, but be careful that you don't overpromise things.
 Communicate blockers and anything that you don't understand.
-* __Be flexible.__ Communicate blockers.
-Right now, you probably should avoid breaking the rules.
+* __Be flexible.__ Right now, you probably should avoid breaking the rules.
 If you think that you need to get around process to make progress, ask for some advice and help.
 Maybe someone knows another way!
 Maybe you were right.
-Discussion will help vett this out.
+Discussion will help vet this out.
+Above all, be willing to jump in and help out in whatever way you're asked.
+Be willing to play whatever role your team needs.

 ## Responsibilities of a Development Team Lead
 Following are some useful tasks for Development Team Leads to take on and own.
 This is by no means an exhaustive list, or a required list, but rather a list of recommendations.
 Your unique work environment, team structure and team makeup will determine which of these items are useful or necessary.